shawnyama/zelda-timelines/src/data/GUIDE.md

 - To see examples of how this can be filled out you can check out the other files in `src/data/timelines`.
 - Make sure your string values are wrapped within `''`.
 - If you are inputting `null` for a certain property dont wrap it with `''` just plain `null`.
+- Do not end your `timelineTitle` with "Timeline" as it is understood.
 - It is highly recommended that you have source(s) for where you found the timeline.
 Links from YouTube, Reddit or a forum thread are some examples.
-If you don't have any sources but remember where you saw the info (eg. private chat, can't find the link) input that in the `label` property and remove the `url` property like this `{label: 'private chat'}`.
+If you don't have any sources but remember where you saw the info (eg. private chat, can't find the link) input that in the `label` property and set the `url` property to `null`.
 If there are no sources I will still accept it.
 Just keep in mind that this site is designed to minimally visualize timelines.
 Explaining the depths and nuances of a theory is not the goal of the site.
 That is the job of the sources.
 A lack of sources gives a lack of context which results in a weaker contribution.

 ## 3. Timeline
 ### 3a.
 How to write a timeline